mfederici/dsit/README.md

     def configure_optimizers(self):
         return Adam(self.model.parameters(), lr=self.lr)
 ```
-Each optimization procedure is a Pytorch Ligthning module, therefore it is possible to extend all the corresponding
+Each optimization procedure is a Pytorch Lightning module, therefore it is possible to extend all the corresponding
  [functions](https://pytorch-lightning.readthedocs.io/en/latest/common/lightning_module.html) for customized
 training/data loading.